 Tramlines festival returns for a 10th year and takes place between Friday 20th and Sunday 22nd July 2018, at a new bigger central location of Hillsborough Park.

-To see the full list of announced acts including day and stage splits please view the line-up page.
+For the full line-up including day and stage splits please see the line-up page.

 Tickets are on sale, currently priced at £79 for an adult weekend ticket.

 under-12s: FREE but need ticket.

 New additions for the new Hillsborough site include a comedy stage, pop-up cinema, kids and family area.

 One stage will have comedy during the day, and then music in the evenings programmed on Saturday by Sheffield institution the Leadmill, and on Sunday by local legend Jon McClure (Reverend and The Makers).

 Into The Trees has kids and family friendly entertainment programmed throughout the day, including a pop-up cinema, woodland workshops, and a circus school with a tight wire, juggling and acrobatics.

 Post-7pm, there's a party DJs takeover, with Club Tropicana on Friday bringing you the best 80s, 90s, pop and disco anthems, Saturday night has The Cool Beans Roadshow Mega DJ Party with an energetic, interactive and amusing hour guaranteed to leave a smile on your face!
 Think Vic & Bob with decks and a mixer, plus special guests, and Fruit N Juice will be on Sunday night with an empowering focus and celebration of everything feminine and queer.
 Expect R&b to Kylie and all things in between!

 This event does not have camping but there are a number of hotels, hostels and guest houses in Sheffield and the South Yorkshire area.